brunohaetinger/green-team/2026-03-02-voting-architecture/README.md

 PS: Be careful to not confuse problem with explanation.
 <BR/>Recommended reading: http://diego-pacheco.blogspot.com/2023/07/tradeoffs.html

+#### 5.3 Websocket, SSE and Polling

+##### 5.3.1 Websocket
+A full-duplex, persisnt connection where client can push data at any time.

+PROS (+)
+  * Real-time, bidirectional communication.
+  * Minimal overhead after connection is established.
+  * High throughput, good for chat apps, multiplayer games, collaborative editors.
+  * Works well for many messages per second.

+CONS (+)
+  * More complex to implement than other.
+  * Not ideal for simple one-way updates.
+  * Not supported by older proxies without WebSocket upgrades.

+##### 5.3.2 Server-Sent Events (SSE)
+A single long-lived http connection where server pushes updates.
+Unidirectional (client cannot send messages back over the same channel).

+PROS (+)
+  * Very simple to implement (just a text stream from server).
+  * Auto-reconnect built into the browser EventSource.
+  * Uses regular HTTP-proxy-friendly.
+  * Lightweight for one-direction real-time feeds.

+CONS (+)
+  * Not bidirectional.
+  * Not ideal for very high-frequency updates.
+  * Limited browser support on some older/embedded environments.
+  * No binary data (text only unless you encode).

+##### 5.3.3 Polling
+Client periodically requests new data with repeated HTTP requests.

+PROS (+)
+  * Easiest to implement.
+  * Works everywhere, no special protocols.
+  * Good for low-frequency or low-priority updates.

+CONS (+)
+  * Inefficient: many requests with no data = waste.
+  * Higher latency between updates (depends on poll interval).
+  * Scales poorly (many clients -> many HTTP requests).

 ### 🌏 6.
 For each key major component

 What is a majore component?
 A service, a lambda, a important ui, a generalized approach for all uis, a generazid approach for computing a workload, etc...